 Simplifying Deposit Requirements for Certain Literary Works and Musical Compositions

 Under the current regulations, two copies of the best edition are generally needed to register these types of works and to comply with the mandatory deposit requirement.
-Under the proposed rule, copyright owners will be able to satisfy both requirements by submitting one copy of the best edition of the work, although the Office will retain the right to demand a second copy under the mandatory deposit provision should the Library need it.
-In addition, the proposed rule clarifies the deposit requirements for musical compositions published both in print and phonorecord formats, to require the submission of the print version for purposes of copyright registration.
+Under the final rule, copyright owners will be able to satisfy both requirements by submitting one copy of the best edition of the work, although the Office will retain the right to demand a second copy under the mandatory deposit provision should the Library need it.
+In addition, the final rule clarifies the deposit requirements for musical compositions published both in print and phonorecord formats, to require the submission of the print version for purposes of copyright registration.
 These changes will improve the efficiency of registration and mandatory deposit for both the Office and copyright owners alike, while continuing to make these works available to the Library of Congress when needed for use in its collections or other disposition.